 - Psyllium Husks – I highly recommend using husks instead of powdered psyllium in my sourdough recipes.
 I promise you will get a much better texture to your gluten-free sourdough using the husk.
 I recommend Anthony’s brand, pictured above.
 It is a good gluten free brand, and it will NOT turn your baked goods purple.

 - Gluten-Free Sourdough Starter – My starter is named Winifred, or “Winnie” for short.
 If you want to read how to make your own gluten-free starter, read my Gluten-Free Sourdough Starter Tutorial.
-The nice thing about this tutorial is that I share how to make a starter with single flour blends, 1:1 blends, and using Cultures for Health Gluten-Free Sourdough Starter.(Winnie was made from the gluten-free Cultures For Health Starter, and she took off faster than any homemade starter I have tried.)
+The nice thing about this tutorial is that I share how to make a starter with single flour blends, 1:1 blends, and using Cultures for Health Gluten-Free Sourdough Starter.(Winnie was made from the gluten-free Cultures for Health Starter, and she took off faster than any homemade starter I have tried.)

 - Walnuts – Use raw, unsalted, and untoasted walnuts.
 If you prefer pecans, you can use that type of nut instead.